Gilesgate: History

+Facilities

-There are shops sited around Gilesgate such as a large Tesco Extra and a number of pubs, including New Durham Club and the Queens Head.
+Gilesgate is now a suburb of Durham and has a wide range of shops such as a Tesco Extra and a number of pubs, including New Durham Club and the Queens Head.

 The historic parish church of St Giles is a grade I listed building, with the Roman Catholic church of St Joseph located on Mill Lane.
 Local primary schools include Gilesgate, Laurel Avenue, St Hilds (Church of England) and St Joseph's (Roman Catholic).
-It also has 2 retail parks containing shops such as KFC, B and Q, Currys and PC World which are known as Durham Retail Park and Dragonville Retail Park.
+Gilesgate also has two retail parks, Dragonville and Durham retail parks.